-- "WebSphere MQ resources for the broker" - "WebSphere MQ resources for the Configuration Manager" on page 56 - "WebSphere MQ resources for the User Name Server" on page 57
+- "WebSphere MQ resources for the broker" on page 55 - "WebSphere MQ resources for the Configuration Manager" on page 55 - "WebSphere MQ resources for the User Name Server" on page 56

 WebSphere MQ resources for the broker

 Each broker depends on a number of WebSphere MQ resources: some must be available, others depend on the broker domain setup.
 Some of these resources are created for you: you must define others yourself.